mrcoder011/100-DOC/README.md

 **Welcome to my 100 Days of Code journey!**

 This repository is a personal log of my commitment to solving **Data Structures and Algorithms (DSA)** problems daily.
-The goal is to improve my problem-solving skills, consistency, and coding efficiency.
+The goal is to improve problem-solving skills, consistency, and coding efficiency.

 ## About This Repository
 - Solving one or more DSA problems every day.